Best In-ear Headphones iMore 2021

 If you want to go wireless in the gym (and there's no reason why you shouldn't at this point), but you don't want to spend a ton, then these are the earbuds for you.
 1.5 hours of charging gives you 8 hours of playback, and Aukey has a two-year warranty should anything go wrong.

-They sound much better than any low-cost pair of headphones have any right to sound, but they only have an IPX4 rating.
-While they should be able to handle your sweat no problem, it's a good idea to give them a quick wipe after you're done your workout.
+They sound much better than any low-cost pair of headphones have any right to sound, but they only have an IPX4 rating, meaning while they should be able to handle your sweat no problem, it's likely a good idea to give them a quick wipe after you're done your workout.

 - Two-year warranty